 Why Resisting Drugs Is Harder for Teens

-The changes in the not-fully-matured brain of teenagers are also involved in the lack of ability for some teenagers to resist the initial temptation of abusing drugs.
-The younger a teen starts using drugs not only creates a greater likelihood of progression to full-fledged drug addiction early in life, but also increases the chances of addiction later in life.
+The changes in the not-fully-matured brain of teenagers cause teens to take unnecessary risks.
+It is difficult for many teenagers to resist the initial temptation of abusing drugs.
+The younger a teen starts using drugs creates a greater likelihood of progression to full-fledged drug addiction early in life and increases the chances of addiction later in life.

 Parents may not know what to do to help their teenager who is addicted to alcohol or other drugs.
 Treatment is imperative to help the teenager overcome the addiction and to heal the entire family.

 Teenagers are more susceptible to drug addiction than adults are.
 Whether the drug is alcohol, opioids, marijuana, or other substances, there are multiple reasons that teens suffer the devastation of drug addiction sooner than adults do.